Ethnic groups in Baltimore: Romani

 The Romani people (pejoratively known as "Gypsies") maintain a small community in Baltimore.
 The Romani began to immigrate to Baltimore in the late 1800s.
 Many of Baltimore's Romani families immigrated from Kosovo, Hungary, and Spain.

 The state of Maryland virtually outlawed the Romani in the 1920s, with Baltimore following suit in the 1930s.
 These laws banned fortune-telling for profit and levied a $1,000 entry fee for all nomads entering Baltimore.
 After the Baltimore law was passed, The Baltimore Sun published a headline titled "Gypsy horde leaves Maryland for good."
 The law was sparsely enforced and the Romani people returned to the city two years later.
 Discrimination against the Romani was justified by portraying the Romani as unsanitary, a threat to organized labor, and a police nuisance.

 In 1968, unsuccessful efforts were made to study and educate the Romani community in Baltimore.
 A Romani "forosko baro" (community leader) from Baltimore named Stanley Stevens tried to establish a school for Romani children.
 It was determined that a survey of the Romani population was necessary in order to gauge the number of Romani children.
 The survey was unsatisfactory since most Romani people refused to take part, with only members of Stevens' extended family expressed interest.
 The Stevens clan is the largest Romani clan in the city.
 Nonetheless, a decision was made to proceed with the plans for a school and $14,300 was raised for its construction.
 The school was built and provided bilingual instruction in both the English and Romani languages.

 A Maryland state law required all Romani people to register as Romani, a law which was only repealed in 1976, when The Baltimore Sun ran an article titled "Senators fear gypsy no longer."
 By the 1990s, Baltimore's Romani community still reported discrimination after over a hundred years of living in the city, though many Romani have largely assimilated into the dominant culture and now own property and live settled lives.
 The community numbered around 200 individuals in 1994.
 Records show that 6 generations of Romani are interred at Baltimore's Western Cemetery.

 Oceanians

 Oceanians in Baltimore are residents of the city who were born in or have ancestors from Oceania, which includes Australia, New Zealand, and the Pacific Islands.

 In 2000, 136 Oceanian-born immigrants lived in Baltimore, comprising 0.5% of all foreign-born residents of the city.
 This made Oceania the smallest region of origin for immigrants.

-In September 2014, 188 Oceanian immigrants lived in Baltimore, making Oceania the smallest region of origin for immigrants.
+Per data published in September 2014, 188 Oceanian immigrants lived in Baltimore, making Oceania the smallest region of origin for immigrants.

 Australians

-In September 2014, immigrants from Australia were the sixtieth largest foreign-born population in Baltimore.
+In 2011, immigrants from Australia were the sixtieth largest foreign-born population in Baltimore.

 New Zealanders

-In September 2014, immigrants from New Zealand were the sixty-first largest foreign-born population in Baltimore.
+In 2011, immigrants from New Zealand were the sixty-first largest foreign-born population in Baltimore.